Skip to content

 The `builder` method creates an instance of `HazelcastEmbeddingStore.Builder`.

-* Using Hazelcast Client XML configuration by calling `builder.clientConfigFromXml(path or stream)`
+* Using Hazelcast Client XML configuration by calling `builder.clientConfigFromXml(path or stream)`.

-* Using Hazelcast Client YAML configuration by calling `builder.clientConfigFromXml(path or stream)`
+* Using Hazelcast Client YAML configuration by calling `builder.clientConfigFromXml(path or stream)`.

 * Setting cluster configuration directly using `builder.clusterName` and one of `builder.address` or `builder.addressess`.
+This can be useful during development and when the cluster requires little configuration.

-The following code snippet uses simple cluster configuration:
+The following example uses simple cluster configuration:

 [source,java]